x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/plan-to-coexist-with-third-party-messaging-and-aad-ds.md

 3. Prepare a server to support the [installation of an Exchange 2016 Mailbox Server](https://docs.microsoft.com/Exchange/plan-and-deploy/deploy-new-installations/install-mailbox-role?view=exchserver-2016).

-4. [Configure the Accepted Domains](https://docs.microsoft.com/Exchange/plan-and-deploy/post-installation-tasks/configure-mail-flow-and-client-access?view=exchserver-2016#step-2-add-additional-accepted-domains) to match the existing SMTP address domains from the third party system.
+4. [Configure the Accepted Domains](https://docs.microsoft.com/Exchange/plan-and-deploy/post-installation-tasks/configure-mail-flow-and-client-access?view=exchserver-2016#step-2-add-additional-accepted-domains) to match the existing SMTP address domains from the third-party system.

 5. Configure a mail routing domain to share the namespace.
 Typically, a subdomain like domino.contoso.com is a common choice.